dvessel/git-cached/README.md

   - Removing projects from the cache repo does not remove their objects.
 This allows the referenced clones to continue to work.
 Removing the whole cache repo for the domain on the other hand will invalidate them.
 Just remember to repair.
   - If you move the clone to another machine it may invalidate the path pointing to the cache.
 Changing `GIT_CACHE_DIR` will do the same.
 Simply call `git-cached repair` in your working directory to fix it.
   - This is the first bash script I’ve created.
 Consider this a fair warning.
 Tested on Mac OSX Lion.
-  - This will eventually be moved to its own project.
-  - Idea taken from Randy Fay’s post which is very specific to drupal. http://randyfay.com/node/93